We have much more to do and your continued support is needed now more than ever.

 6 Actions to Combat Climate Change and Help Wildlife in Your Garden

-With the arrival of spring, many of us are spending more time in the garden.
+We all care about the plant and animal communities in our gardens and landscapes.
 What you may not know is there are simple yet consequential things you can do in your yard and garden now to combat climate change while also making it wildlife-friendly.

 Thank you in advance to my fellow gardeners for being both stewards and guardians of our environment by taking one or more of the actions below.

 1. Less Lawn, More Native Plants

 Maintaining a turfgrass lawn requires mowing (gas-powered mowers churn out carbon pollution) and fertilizers and pesticides (either fossil-fuel based or produced with fossil fuels) that harm our climate.
 Remove a chunk of your lawn and replace it with native plants (which do not need mowing or fertilizers and pesticides).
 Choose non-hybrid, “straight native” species, which are crucial for butterflies and native bees and ensure food sources for an array of local wildlife.
 While you’re at it, remove invasive plants in your yard to help minimize the threat of invasive species which choke out our native fauna that provide habitat and food for wildlife.
 Buy your native plants from a nursery that is following CDC guidelines for safe shopping procedures or order online from native plant distributors.

 2. Plant or Foster Native Trees to Absorb Climate-Driving Carbon Pollution